In Flames Fan Guide

 Frequently Asked Questions

 What time does In Flames typically take the stage?
-While exact timings can vary, doors for In Flames concerts usually open around 7:00 PM.
-If there are supporting acts, they might start around 7:30 PM or 8:00 PM, with In Flames typically taking the stage between 9:00 PM and 9:30 PM, concluding their set around 10:45 PM to 11:15 PM.
+Doors for In Flames concerts usually open around 18:30 to 19:00.
+If there are support acts, they often start around 20:00 and play for 30-45 minutes.
+In Flames typically hit the stage between 21:00 and 22:00, finishing their main set around 22:45-23:00, with a potential encore lasting another 10-15 minutes.

 Will there be an opening act?
-It is highly probable that In Flames will tour with at least one, if not two, supporting metal acts.
-These are usually announced closer to the tour date.
+It's highly probable that In Flames will bring at least one, if not two, supporting bands on tour with them.
+These are typically other established or up-and-coming metal or hard rock acts.
+Specific band announcements will be made closer to the date.

 Photography and video policies?
-Generally, personal mobile phones for non-professional photography and short video clips are permitted.
-However, professional cameras with detachable lenses, tripods, or excessive recording equipment are usually prohibited.
-Always check the venue's specific policy.
+Typically, personal mobile phones are allowed for casual photo and video recording, but professional cameras with detachable lenses are usually prohibited.
+Check the venue's specific policy before arriving.

 How early should I arrive?
-To get a good spot, grab merchandise, and enjoy the pre-show buzz, arriving 1.5 to 2 hours before the doors open is highly recommended for a popular act like In Flames.
+To secure a good spot at the front and avoid long queues, arriving 1.5 to 2 hours before the doors open is advisable for a popular band like In Flames.

 Top Tips for In Flames at Sala Totem

-To make your In Flames experience at Sala Totem truly unforgettable, consider these insider tips:
+To truly maximise your In Flames experience at Sala Totem, here are some insider tips:

 Ready for an Unforgettable Evening?